TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/9-Rendering-the-output-with-fluid.rst

 * `<f:link.action action="new">` creates a link tag that links to the :php:`newAction()` of the actual controller.
 * `<f:for each="{blogs}" as="blog">[...]</f:for>` iterates over all Blog-objects found in Blogs.

-Let's have a closer look at the latter examaple.
+Let's have a closer look at the latter example.
 In the variable `{blogs}` all blogs are "included".
 The curly brackets tell Fluid that it is a variable that was "assigned" to the template before.
 In our case this was done in the :php:`indexAction()` of the `BlogController`.
 With the attribute `each` the